aman-godara/Projects/When_I_Started_Programming Codes/Problem Statements/Extra Questions.md

 		else a * half_pow * half_pow;;
 Prove by induction that the power function correctly computes an ∀n≥0.
 Assuming every basic operations (∗,mod,==,etc.) takes unit time to execute prove that if T(n) is the running time of (power a n) then T(n)=Θ(log(n)).

-P.S. : I'll add more questions / brain-teasers if I get enough time to think some.
-Best of luck to all!

 ### Practice questions